jullienl/jullienl.github.io/_posts/2024-04-25-Implementing webhooks with COM.md

 ## Taking automation a step further?

 An enhanced scenario could incorporate more sophisticated actions, such as sending HTTP requests to Compute Ops Management to execute tasks informed by data received from a webhook.
-For example, expanding on the initial scenario, we could introduce an additional action to automatically restart a server.
+For example, expanding on the initial scenario, I could introduce an additional action to automatically restart a server.
 This enhancement would necessitate the integration of several modules:

 [![]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-64.png)]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-64.png){:class="body-image-post"}{: data-lightbox="gallery"}